adamsalter/sitemap_generator/README.md

       # add merchant path
       sitemap.add '/purchase', :priority => 0.7, :host => "https://www.example.com"

+      # add all individual news with images
+      News.all.each do |n|
+        sitemap.add news_path(n), :lastmod => n.updated_at, :images=>n.images.collect{ |r| :loc=>r.image.url, :title=>r.image.name }
+      end

     end

     # Including Sitemaps from Rails Engines.
     #
     # These Sitemaps should be almost identical to a regular Sitemap file except
     # they needn't define their own SitemapGenerator::Sitemap.default_host since
     # they will undoubtedly share the host name of the application they belong to.
     #
     # As an example, say we have a Rails Engine in vendor/plugins/cadability_client
     # We can include its Sitemap here as follows:
     #
     file = File.join(Rails.root, 'vendor/plugins/cadability_client/config/sitemap.rb')
     eval(open(file).read, binding, file)

 Raison d'être
 -------

 Most of the Sitemap plugins out there seem to try to recreate the Sitemap links by iterating the Rails routes.
 In some cases this is possible, but for a great deal of cases it isn't.

 a) There are probably quite a few routes in your routes file that don't need inclusion in the Sitemap.
 (AJAX routes I'm looking at you.)